About the Video

 Kelli England Will, PhD, Principal Investigator (Writer and Executive Producer)

-Ellen P. Libby, BA, Research Assistant (former team member)
+Ellen P. Libby, MPH, Research Assistant (former team member)

 Kaitlyn Mondejar, MPH, Research Assistant (former team member)